esamattis/Projectwatch/README.markdown

 will find it and starts the monitor defined in it.

-## Webserver
+## Web app

 Because shells are intended for a one output only, it gets very messy if you have several running applications on one shell.
-That's why Projectwatch comes with embedded webserver which provides a Webapp for viewing task statuses.
+That's why Projectwatch comes with embedded webserver which provides a web app for viewing task statuses.
 The app view is updated instantly as your tasks are being run.
-It works currently best in Chrome since it has good support for WebSockets.
+It works currently best in Chrome since it has the best support for WebSockets.

 Take a look at a screenshot [here](http://i.imgur.com/WuOad.png).